ishaanrd/CLOUD-COMPUTING-CLASS-2020-Lab6/README.md

 `Answer:` One of the accounts being free-tier and the other being root.
 One of the accounts we not able to further create sub-users, whereas from the other account intially we were to debug successfully and following which we created a restrictive user.
 In this case, it demanded the necessary permissions to be passed.

 #### Q626.
 What are the minimum permissions that the user's API keys needs to execute the Lambda function locally?
 `Answer:` Due to updates from AWS, lambda cannot run in 'VPC', meaning the EC2 instance needs to wide array of inbound security group.
 One possible solution could giving the `AWS Simple Systems Manager(SSM)` permission.
+Second, possible solution can be setting up of the 'EC2 run' command accessible via the web interface.

 #### Q627.
 Create a piece of code (Python or bash) to reproduce the above steps required to launch a new AWS Lambda function and AWS API gateway.
 `Answer:`